CHAPTER 30. Delaware Human and Civil Rights Commission

-(a) The State Human Relations Commission consists of 18 members, all of whom are appointed by the Governor and, collectively, meet all of the following criteria:
+(a) The Delaware Human and Civil Rights Commission (“Commission”) consists of 18 members, all of whom are appointed by the Governor and, collectively, meet all of the following criteria:

 (1) Broadly represent the various racial and cultural groups of this State.